shyamaprasadk/url-checker/README.md

-# 🌐 Termux URL Checker
+# 🌐 CLI URL Checker

 A simple tool to check if websites are UP or DOWN, made for Termux.